UKEIAM/eagleeye/README.md

 ## Install

-It is recommended install EagleEye in a virtual environment.
+We recommend to install EagleEye in a virtual environment.
 Create a fresh virtual env with `python -m venv {env-name} && source {env-name}/bin/activate`, or use a tool like [pyenv](https://github.com/pyenv/pyenv).